mohammedzaahid/TelephoneNumberRouting/README for PhoneNum solution.txt

 Run PhoneNum.py using python3.
 Install required packages; pandas, math, unittest.

+EXAMPLE:
+The output for this program is given in form of a table pointing out the respective prices for all operators and then finally showing the minimum price of the telephone number that is routed.
+The user may identify which Operator has the minimum price from the table.
 MANIPULATING CODE FOR FUNCTIONS:
 1. Adding more operators and price lists:
 """expected_dfN=pd.read_csv("filepath",sep='\t')"""